Signed in as:

 If you are interested in adopting this smart girl, reach out to us.

 Sunny is a small, lab mix who came to us from Maricopa.
 Sunny was found along a roadside with another smaller dog, who was adopted.
 The two were picked up and dropped off at a high kill shelter.
 We needed to get her out of there and our great volunteers stepped up getting her moved over the weekend.
 These wonderful people made sure that Sunny was safe and that she was transported to where she belongs, Dogtree Pines.
 We only know she is around by looking down and seeing her standing as close as she can to our legs.
 We have never heard her bark.
 She is sweet and petite weighing in at about 25 pounds.
 Sunny is the perfect name for her as she is a volunteer favorite.
-Many seek her out, pick her up and just snuggle and pet her for hours.
+Many seek her out, pick her up and just snuggle her for hours.
 If a perfect dog was created it would be a clone of Sunny.
 She has a lipoma on her side but that does not get in her way of cuddles.
 Sunny sleeps next to my head in bed with her little nose crammed underneath my pillow.
 She just wants love - all the time.

 Est DOB 3.27.2013 | Rescued 4.27.2024